Cyclic relative difference sets and circulant weighing matrices: Circulant weighing matrices

 \section{Circulant weighing matrices}

-As discussed in the introduction, a circulant weighing matrix $CW(n,k)$ is a cyclically symmetric matrix satisfying (\ref{eq:cw}), and is equivalent to a group ring element with coefficients in $\{\pm 1\}$ satisfying (\ref{eq:gpring}) with $\lambda=0$.
+As discussed in the introduction, a circulant weighing matrix $CW(n,k)$ is a cyclically symmetric matrix satisfying (\ref{eq:cw}), and is equivalent to a group ring element $W$ with coefficients in $\{-1,0,1\}$ satisfying (\ref{eq:gpring}) with $\lambda=0$.
 It is well known that a $CW(n,k)$ only exists when $k$ is a square.
-A circulant weighing matrix is called {\em proper} if it is not a multiple of a smaller matrix, i.e. its group ring representation $A$ is not equal to $B^{(t)}$ for some divisor $t$ of $n$.
+If the elements of $W$ with nonzero coefficients are not contained in a coset of $\Znum_t$ for any proper divisor $t$ of $n$, then $W$ is called {\em proper}.

 Leung and Schmidt \cite{ls2011} showed that there are only a finite number of proper $CW(n,k)$ for a given $k$ when $k$ is an odd prime power.
 All the proper $CW(n,k)$ are known for $k=4$ (see \cite{eh}), $9$ (see \cite{aalms08}), and 16 (see \cite{arasu_etal_2006}, \cite{agz}).
-A preprint of Leung and Ma \cite{lm2} claimed that the only proper $CW(n,25)$ were for $n=31,33,62,71, 124,142$, but was never published.
+A preprint of Leung and Ma \cite{lm2} claimed that the only proper $CW(n,25)$ have $n=31,33,62,71, 124,142$, but was never published.

-There are two main theorems for constructing proper CW's.
-One is the Kronecker product construction of Arasu and Seberry \cite{arasuseberry}, which accounts for almost all of the proper $CW(n,s^2)$ for $s$ not prime, and all the infinite classes except for $CW(2m,2^2)$ \cite{eh} and $CW(48m,6^2)$ \cite{ss13}:
+There are two main methods for constructing proper CW's.
+One is the Kronecker product construction of Arasu and Seberry \cite{arasuseberry}, which accounts for almost all of the proper $CW(n,k)$ for $k$ not a prime power, and all the infinite classes except for $CW(2m,2^2)$ \cite{eh} and $CW(48m,6^2)$ \cite{ss13}:

 \begin{theorem} If a proper $CW(n_1,k_1)$ and proper $CW(n_2,k_2)$ exist with $\gcd(n_1,n_2)=1$, then they may be used to construct a proper $CW(n_1 n_2,k_1 k_2)$ \end{theorem}